 Service Needs Assessment

-To plan and advocate for New York City’s growing population of older adults, NYC Aging surveyed older New Yorkers and their caregivers to better understand their needs.
-The first results have been published in The State of Older New Yorkers: Building An Age-Inclusive Future.
+To plan and advocate for New York City’s growing population of older adults, NYC Aging created a survey called the Service Needs Assessment (SNA), to better understand older New Yorkers and their caregivers needs.
+The first results were published in The State of Older New Yorkers: Building An Age-Inclusive Future.

 The Service Needs Assessment (SNA) was conducted from May through September 2024.
 Outreach and data collection plans were developed to reach a broad range of the population, beyond individuals who were already connected to NYC Aging’s network of services.